ShaneRyanKelly/S3/README.md

 This is a simple compiler written in C designed to support a number of functions and operations.
-This compiler compiles to a 16-bit assembly language for a simple register-oriented architecture.
+This compiler compiles to a 16-bit assembly language for a simple stack-oriented architecture.
 The compiler may be compiled from the s3.c source code found in this directory.
 S3.s is the input file for the compiler which includes calls to the following i/o functions: